Ancient Art in the Flesh: Discovering ancient art at the RISD Museum

 |June 15, 2015 - June 19, 2015||1||M-F 12:15-3:05P||Open||Kathryn Howley||10659|

-This course will introduce students to the art of Egypt, Greece and Rome in the context of the museum.
+This course will introduce students to the art of Egypt, Greece, and Rome in the context of the Rhode Island School of Design (RISD) Museum.
 Students will learn about ancient art, and how to apply this knowledge to museum collections; they will devise and present talks on ancient objects in the RISD galleries, and also have the opportunity to design their own exhibition.